bakery/blog/_posts/2016-05-19-react-native-experimental-navigation-with-redux.markdown

 New RN navigation approach is great for simplifying the way we reason about navigation and gets it closer to a Redux architecture which many of us are already using in React/RN apps.
 Setting up monolithic reducer for the app that combines multiple navigational modes has proven to be tedious and hard to maintain.

-The proposed solution is to split navigation reduction into a series of scoped nav reducers where each individual reducer is respoinsible for a part of app navigation system while coordinating with other reducers using navigational key as a scope identifier.
+The proposed solution is to split navigation reduction into a series of scoped nav reducers where each individual reducer is responsible for a part of app navigation system while coordinating with other reducers using navigational key as a scope identifier.

 This example is intentionally very verbose (e.g. scoping can be moved to a utility library and applied to both reducers and connector).
-The intetion was to make this scoping very explicit to the reader.
+The intention was to make this scoping very explicit to the reader.
 Below is an example of scoping reducers using a helper function

 <script src="https://gist.github.com/callmephilip/8eca3f1903cdd45d397b4be5ed7c07d9.js"></script>